Duygu-Jones/LLM_Playground/README.md

 Welcome to the LLM Playground repository! 🎉 <br>

-- This repository provides a hands-on collection of practical LLM applications, including chatbots, AI agents, and RAG implementations.
+- This repository provides a hands-on collection of practical LLM applications, including chatbots, AI agents, SQL and RAG implementations.
-- You'll find examples of model fine-tuning, vector databases, and various LLM integrations using tools like LangChain, CrewAI, and OpenAI.
+- You'll find examples of model fine-tuning, vector databases, and various LLM integrations using tools like LangChain, CrewAI, and OpenAI more.
 - The projects range from basic chatbots to advanced applications using AWS, NVIDIA, and custom agents for specific tasks.

 <p align="center">